Rohityadav040701/Flipcart/README.md

-# Flipcart clone  by using HTML and css .
+# Flipcart clone  by using HTML and CSS.